kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 11: December 3, 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Started the JS section on the ZTM course.
+It was pretty much a review.

+**Thoughts**: Trying this approach of coding in the morning so I can make space for my obligations in the afternoon and whatnot.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/e020ae83fa13930dceaa8790020c2c12e1c94d95)

+---

 ### Day 10: December 2, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Finished the small project (Layout project) and the CSS Grid + CSS Layout section.